 Anthony posted this comment following his recent eligibility for PUA, “Hi guys I just found out about the PUA.
-I filed for regular unemployment on June 14 and was denied.
+I filed for regular unemployment and was denied.
 I got a email stating that I was eligible for the PUA and today was my first day to claim it.
 I claimed for 2 weeks no problem.
-My question is about the $600 enhanced unemployment (FPUC) and if I get back pay from the date I lost my job or do I just start getting the 600 from the week that I filed?
+My question is about the $300 enhanced unemployment (FPUC) and if I get back pay from the date I lost my job or do I just start getting the 300 from the week that I filed?

-The answer to this question may vary depending on the state in which you claim unemployment, but generally speaking and while the PUA and FPUC programs are subject to different timelines, if you qualified for the PUA program between early April and the end of July, you would be eligible for the $600 FPUC weekly benefit which is payable during this period (unless the overall FPUC program is extended).
-This includes backdated payments for weeks you were eligible for PUA due to COVID-19 related reasons.
+The answer to this question may vary depending on the state in which you claim unemployment, but generally speaking and while the PUA and FPUC programs are subject to different timelines, if you qualified for the PUA program between when the extra $300 FPUC or $600 FPUC were available, you would be eligible for the supplementary weekly benefit which is payable during these period.
+This includes backdated payments for coverage weeks you were eligible for PUA due to COVID-19 related reasons.
 The $600 FPUC, originally funded under the CARES act, was available from Mid-March 2020 to the end of July 2020.
 The more recent $300 FPUC is available between the week ending December 27th, 2002 and March 14th, 2021.

 In most states retroactive PUA and FPUC payments will be paid in one lump-sum one to two weeks after you are deemed eligible for benefits.
-If you only recently became eligible for the PUA program, you may receive your $600 FPUC payment separately the week after your first PUA payment.
+If you only recently became eligible for the PUA program, you may receive you FPUC payment separately the week after your first PUA payment.